 - Over a period of months or years, a dental hygienist may have evaluated his or her work several times, altering the diagnosis and plan numerous times as each patient’s condition changes.

-At McDowell Family and Cosmetic Dentistry, Dr. McDowell can provide this simple procedure in one visit, in which a tooth-colored acrylic coating is painted onto the surface of the tooth.
+At McDowell Dentistry, Dr. McDowell can provide this simple procedure in one visit, in which a tooth-colored acrylic coating is painted onto the surface of the tooth.
 Generally, sealants take only a few minutes to apply, wear well under ordinary circumstances, and can last several years before a reapplication is needed.
 Sealants are recommended for newly-developed teeth as well as for prevention in adult teeth.

 Some patients have special conditions that need special attention.
 The screening process (probing) evaluates each patient’s jaw bone level and support around each tooth.
 If disease is prominent in an area (a single tooth or multiple teeth) a procedure called Scaling and Root Planing will be needed to remove areas of bacterial colonization (calculus and plaque).
 A follow up appointment and more frequent hygiene appointments will be required to keep your oral health at its optimum state.

 Here are ways you can help prevent periodontal disease:

 - Be sure to brush your teeth thoroughly twice a day and clean between your teeth daily with floss or other interdental devices.

 - If you need extra help in controlling plaque and gingivitis, your dentist may recommend that you use an antimicrobial mouth rinse.

 - Regular dental visits and professional cleanings are essential.